| Staying Aliveby Ken Montague

 segment of the economy.
 Attempts at really large-scale expansion

+were abandoned.
 Guelph drifted into making a virtue of seeming necessity and lauded the

 stability of a slow, careful growth.
 It became insular and